 Halloween Party at Bran Castle

-For the ultimate Halloween party, head to the Bran Castle, also known as Dracula’s Castle.
+For the ultimate Halloween party, head to Bran Castle, also known as Dracula’s Castle.
 Located in a small town near Brasov, this spine-tingling Gothic fortress has little to do with Stoker’s bloodthirsty nobleman, yet it looks straight off the pages of his famous vampire novel.

 The Haunted Corvin Castle